jcseals/jcseals.github.io/_drafts/htb-help-walkthrough.md

 su
 ```

 We see two su commands followed by what looks like a password to me "rOOTmEoRdIE"...
 Was it that easy?
-Looks like the user accidentally typed his password on the command prompt instead of into the su password prompt.
+Looks like the user accidentally typed his password on the command prompt instead of into the su password prompt which wouldn't have included it in the bash_history.
 Let's try it:

 ```text
 help@help:/home/help$ su